What are the best San Francisco restaurants? This can be a tough question to answer since there are more than 3,500 restaurants in SF.

 Address: 2832 Mission Street

 This fully vegan sushi bar is perfect for those who love the taste of sushi, but don't want to break their commitment to being vegan.
-This unique restaurant uses mountain yams, konjac (a root vegetable), soybean curd, and other vegan ingredients to make their vegan sushi delicacies.
+The innovative chefs use mountain yams, konjac (a root vegetable), soybean curd, and other plant-based ingredients to make their vegan sushi delicacies.
 Some of my top picks for rolls include the Boddy & Soul, the Candlestick, and the Proud Peacock.

-It's also fun to order their Surprise Ending dish which includes small servings and you never know which ones are spicy and which ones are cool and mild.
-The prices, location, and tasty dishes are what make it one of the best San Francisco restaurants.
+It's also fun to order their Surprise Ending comprised of small servings, of which you never know which ones are spicy and which ones are cool and mild.
+The prices, location, and tasty dishes are what make this one of the best San Francisco restaurants.

 Address: 370 14th Street